Libertas.eu: Creation

 and defeated by 53.4% to 46.6%, with a turnout of 53.1%.

 Libertas held a post-referendum celebration in the Burlington Hotel in Dublin on the night of Friday, 13 June 2008.
 Attending that celebration was Danish Eurosceptic and former President of the EUDemocrats and recently retired MEP Jens-Peter Bonde, who had been a "no" campaigner during the referendum.
-Bonde was later cited as one of the main architects of the upgrading of Libertas to a political party at European level.
+Bonde was later cited as one of the main architects of the upgrading of Libertas to a European political party.

-On 15 July 2008, RTÉ News on Two covered Ganley's comments at The Heritage Foundation in Washington, D.C., where he stated that Libertas intended running as a political party at European level.
+On 15 July 2008, RTÉ News on Two covered Ganley's comments at The Heritage Foundation in Washington, D.C., where he stated that Libertas intended running as a European political party.
 The next day Ganley confirmed that Libertas was fundraising in order to run candidates throughout Europe in the 2009 European Parliament elections.

 On 20 September 2008, The Irish Times reported that Bonde and Czech president Václav Klaus pledged to help Ganley to launch Libertas.
 The two were later amongst the guests at a dinner hosted by Ganley at the Shelbourne Hotel in Dublin on 11 November 2008.

 On 30 October 2008, Ganley registered a company based in Moyne Park, Tuam, County Galway called the Libertas Party Limited.
 The Irish Times reported that the new party was intended to "carry on the business of a European political party".
 The party was publicly announced in December 2008 with ambitions to field up to 400 candidates and win seats in all 27 EU member states.

-In early 2009 Libertas applied to be recognised by the European Parliament as a political party at European level.
-The application was briefly successful but then suspended indefinitely amidst controversy.
+In early 2009, Libertas applied to be recognised by the European Parliament as a Europena political party.
+The application was briefly successful; however, it was suspended indefinitely amidst controversy.